 - The Rural Housing voucher program, which would provide short-term vouchers for rural families through the existing distribution platform ($500 million).

-NAA continues to work with members of both chambers to ensure policymakers understand both the severe affects HEROES Act proposals would have on the apartment industry and its residents and what is needed to maintain stability in the rental housing system.
+NAA continues to work with members of both chambers to ensure policymakers understand the severe affects that the HEROES Act proposal would have on the apartment industry and its residents and what is needed to maintain stability in the rental housing system.
 Rental housing operators urgently need relief in the next federal package.
 The viability of the rental housing industry is at stake.

 To learn more about NAA’s policy asks, please visit the Phase 4 Resources for Industry Advocates page.
 If you have any questions, or would like to learn more about rental assistance, please contact Jodie Applewhite, Manager, Public Policy.